nahiyan/darwin/README.md

 - `<generator>` Build-system generator.
 - `<build-directory>` Directory where the build-system files, along with the compiled files of the project, are going to be stored.

+Note: You can check for the default generator, along with all other available generators using the command: `cmake --help`.

 #### Linux

 You can use CMake to generate build system files for Ninja, or Unix Make, or any other tool: